A Positive Classroom Environment Helps Kids Succeed In School and Life

-A recent study released by the Yale Center for Emotional Intelligence using data from 35 grade 5–6 classrooms cites that supportive classroom environments are associated with improved student outcomes.
+A recent study released by the Yale Center for Emotional Intelligence using data from 35 classrooms, grades 5-6, cites that supportive classroom environments are associated with improved student outcomes.

-Said another way, children's perceptions as to whether they are being supported or not matter.
+Said another way, children's perceptions as to whether or not they are being supported matters.

 Connecting with kids